-Clift Lip And Palate in King West (Toronto), Burlington and St. Catharines!
+Clift Lip And Palate in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 During early pregnancy, different parts of the face grow on their own and then join together later on.
 A Cleft is when these sections do not meet up correctly and do not meet in the right place.
 If this occurs on the upper lip this is known as a cleft lip.
 A fully formed lip is critical for the ability to suck and to make many sounds associated with speech, but also for physical appearance.
 This condition creates a gap in the upper lip in the space between the nose and the mouth creating a split look in the lip.
 This is why speech can be difficult with one.
 It can vary from a slight indent on the coloured part of the lip to a complete separation between the two sides of the lip that extends all the way to the base of the nose.
 A unilateral cleft is one that is asymmetrical or on one side.
 If it is on both sides then it known as a bilateral cleft.